3 Tips That Will Make You A Better Poker Player

 In many ways, poker is not about the cards you are holding, but about the cards your opponent thinks you are holding.
 Still, there is nothing wrong with knowing what your odds are in advance.
 For example, did you know that suited cards in your hand only increase your chances of winning for a mere 2.5%?
 Did you get a pair on the flop?
 That’s great, but keep in mind that every player at the table has 32.43% chances of getting a pair on the flop as well.
 Now your odds don’t look as they did a second before, do they?

-One might argue how playing according to odds makes you a tighter player, but not necessarily because playing the odds doesn’t exclude other poker strategies like studying your opponent or the game itself.
+One might argue how playing according to odds makes you a tighter player even with the help of tools, but not necessarily because playing the odds doesn’t exclude other poker strategies like studying your opponent or the game itself.
 Study the odds to perfect your playing style and have a better playing strategy adaptable to many situations.

 2- Read About Psychology of Poker